HongdaWu1226/HongdaWu1226.github.io/_pages/about.md

 I obtained the Ph.D. in Dec.
 2023, under the supervision of Prof. [Ping Wang](https://scholar.google.com/citations?user=3sIHxrcAAAAJ&hl=en), in the Dept. Electrical Engineering and Computer Science, York University, Canada.

-I have finished two industrial internship roles during my Ph.D. study, where I worked as a research engineer in SONY R&D, Tokyo, and an associate researcher in Noah Ark's Lab, Montreal Research Centre, Montreal, focusing on applying federated learning to auto-driving systems (applicable), and personalization use-case (theoretical), respectively.
+I have finished two industrial internship roles during my Ph.D. study, where I worked as a research engineer in Sony R&D, Tokyo, and an associate researcher in Noah Ark's Lab, Montreal Research Centre, Montreal, focusing on applying federated learning to auto-driving systems (applicable), and personalization use-case (theoretical), respectively.

 My research interests are in machine learning, optimization, and distributed systems.
 Specifically, I am interested in